2020 Cygnus Research Project

 There are also sponsorship opportunities for those organizations wishing to support the project and receive detailed research findings but choose not to provide alumni and donor records.
 Please contact Ashley VanDewark to learn more about sponsoring the research.

-Still unsure?
-Hear from those who successfully utilized the survey’s results in the past.
+Interested in participating but unsure?
+Read examples from those organizations that have successfully utilized the survey’s results in the past.

 - By Apr 30, 2020: Complete enrollment, which includes: 1) Signing a project agreement with FFE.
 2) Submitting full payment or setting up a payment plan with FFE.
 3) Conducting database extraction with Cygnus